systemjs/systemjs/README.md

 The loader itself is 10KB, and it is built on top of the 11KB [ES6-loader polyfill](https://github.com/ModuleLoader/es6-module-loader).

-Uses RequireJS-inspired configuration options including baseURL, map, shim (dependency config) and custom paths (locations).
+Uses RequireJS-inspired configuration options including baseURL, map, shim (dependency config) and custom paths.

 Supported Plugins: